Arbitrary control over multimode wave propagation for machine learning: Operating principle of the device

-In Fig. 2, we show how patterns of light program the refractive index distribution.
-Our device, which is inspired by optoelectronic tweezers enabled by photoconductive gain \cite{chiou-wu2005nature, wu2011natphoton}, is composed of a lithium niobate slab waveguide and a photoconductive film, which are sandwiched between a pair of electrodes that have an oscillating voltage placed across them (see Fig.~2A).
-Projecting a light pattern onto the chip creates a spatially varying electric field within the slab waveguide.
-As shown in Fig.~2B and 2C, this results from the voltage division between the photoconductor and the slab waveguide.
-For regions of the chip that are illuminated at intensities of tens of $\SI{}{mW/cm^2}$, the photoconductor's impedance drops significantly, increasing the electric field within the slab waveguide.
-Combined with lithium niobate's strong electro-optic effect, this spatially varying electric field distribution induces a spatially varying refractive index modulation.
-In our device, the largest refractive index modulation is approximately $10^{-3}$, limited by the geometry of the material stack and a safety margin to prevent dielectric breakdown.
-In principle, it can be improved to $10^{-2}$, a limit set by lithium niobate’s breakdown field \cite{luennemann-buse2003AppliedPhysB}.
-We note that unlike conventional etched nanophotonic structures, the refractive index modulation in our device can take on continuous values by continuously varying the intensity of the projected pattern.
-For more details on the device design, including the fabrication procedure, see Appendix \ref{section-device-design}.
+In Fig.~2, we show how patterns of light program the refractive-index modulation $\Delta n(x,z)$.
+First the device converts the projected pattern of light into a spatially-varying quasi-static electric-field.
+Second, the electro-optic waveguide changes its refractive-index $\Delta n(x,z)$ in response to this electric field.
+Our device is an electro-optic waveguide coated by a photoconductive film and sandwiched between a pair of electrodes with an oscillating bias voltage applied across them.
+For regions of the chip that are illuminated at intensities of tens of $\SI{}{mW/cm^2}$, the photoconductor's impedance drops substantially, increasing the bias electric field within the slab waveguide.
+Then the lithium niobate waveguide locally changes its refractive-index via the Pockels effect, due to the spatially varying bias electric field.
+In our device, the largest refractive-index modulation is approximately $10^{-3}$, limited by the geometry of the material stack and a safety margin to prevent dielectric breakdown (see Supplementary Section 1C).
+We note that the refractive-index modulation in our device can take on continuous values by continuously varying the intensity of the projected pattern.